OTUSOFE365025/project-group-27-crn-43510/ADD Iteration 1.md

 |**Use an AI Middleware Layer for Query Interpretation and Response Generation**|Using an AI middleware layer for query interpretation and response generation strengthens the system by ensuring that natural language queries are processed efficiently, directly supporting QA-1 (Performance).
 This layer also enhances QA-4 (Security) by isolating the user data from the core AI model, preventing unnecessary exposure of sensitive information.
 Additionally, placing AI logic in a modular and independent layer improves maintainability and adaptability, which aligns with CON-5, as it allows the system to evolve, update, or change AI components without breaking the rest of the architecture. <br><br> **Discarded Alternatives:** <table><tr><th>Alternative</th><th>Reason for Discarding</th></tr><tr><td>**Direct model embedding inside frontend**</td><td>Discarded due to security risks and high resource requirements.</td></tr></table>|
 |**Use API Gateway + Authentication Service with Institutional SSO**|This design satisfies QA-4 (Security) and CON-1 (Privacy Rules) by enforcing strong privacy protections and centralized access management.
 It also centralizes access control to ensure consistent and secure handling of user data.
 Additionally, by managing load distribution, it helps maintain QA-5 (Availability), ensuring the system stays responsive even during peak hours.<br><br> **Discarded Alternatives** <table><tr><th>Alternative</th><th>Reason for Discarding</th></tr><tr><td>**Independent authentication within each service**</td><td>Discarded because it duplicates logic, makes the code <br>unnecessarily longer, and increases security risks.</td></tr></table>|

-## Step 5:  Instantiate Architectural Elements, Allocate Responsibilities, and Define Interfaces
+## Step 5:  Instantiate Architect
-In this iteration, several design concepts selected in Step 4 are instantiated into concrete architectural elements.
+ural Elements, Allocate Responsibilities, and Define Interfaces In this iteration, several design concepts selected in Step 4 are instantiated into concrete architectural elements.
 The focus is on identifying which modules must exist and the responsibilities that they need to acquire.(Detailed interfaces will be defined in later iterations)

 | **Design Decision and Location** | Rationale |